roxanneminerals/roxanneminerals.github.io/cyclehacktc_blog_6_23_15.md

 One group was interested in finding a better way for cyclists to choose routes using data that shows where cyclists actually ride.
 The thought was that Google Maps will give you a bike route, but won't tell you if a road is in poor condition or has heavy car traffic.
-The group used bike trip data from [Strava](https://www.strava.com/local), a way for users to upload comments or recommendations, and they added some collision data from a [ten year study from the city of Minneapolis on vehicle/bike collisions] (http://www.minneapolismn.gov/www/groups/public/@publicworks/documents/images/wcms1p-102346.pdf)
+The group used bike trip data from [Strava](https://www.strava.com/local), a way for users to upload comments or recommendations, and they added some collision data from a [ten year study from the city of Minneapolis on vehicle/bike collisions].
+(http://www.minneapolismn.gov/www/groups/public/@publicworks/documents/images/wcms1p-102346.pdf)
 </br>